anovet/depth-gini/README.md

 # depth-gini
-Athletic article on the impact of the Islanders' depth players

-This is a test intro line
+My first piece for The Athletic, this looks at the performance of the Islanders' forwards.
+The team seems to have elite talent at the top, but is being limited by its depth.
+Here, I used the gini coefficient to see whether this perception reflected an actual extreme disparity in performance or if the team has a typical spread of talent.